patfiaux/RELICS/README.md

 analysis.specs$repl_groups <- '1,2,3,4;5,6,7,8'
 ```

 RELICS empirically estimates the GLMM parameters from the data.
 A set of positive and negative controls should be provided.
-Positive controls are usually promoter or exon targeting guides.
-Negative controls could be non-targeting guides.
-Another option is to specify everything that's not a positive control as negative control.
-While this increases the runtime we have observed that this reduces the noise seen in the data.
+Positive controls are usually promoter- or exon-targeting guides.
+Negative controls can be non-targeting guides or can be everything that is not a positive control.
+While the latter option increases the runtime we have observed that it typically reduces the noise in the results.

 ```r
 analysis.specs$glmm_positiveTraining <- 'exon'